OfficeDev/Microsoft-Teams-Samples/samples/tab-product-inspection/nodejs/Readme.md

 ---
 page_type: sample
-description: This sample app allows users to scan products in Microsoft Teams and mark them as approved or rejected.
+description: This application demonstrates how to scan products directly within Microsoft Teams, capturing images and allowing users to approve or reject items.
 - office-teams
 - office
 - office-365